The How and Why of Installing WordPress on Your Own Computer

 • Find and open the htdocs folder.

-• Inside htdocs, create a folder for your new local WordPress installation.
-This folder name will be used to access your site.
-In our example we called it mywebsite.
+• Create a folder inside htdocs for your new local WordPress installation.
+Use this folder name to access your site.
+In our example, we named the folder mywebsite.

 Create folder in htdocs for the local WordPress installation.